Home | Browse Topics | Health & disability | Mental health | Step 4: The first period of assessment and treatment

 Mental Health (Compulsory Assessment and Treatment) Act 1992, ss 16, 63A-75, 84;

-If you are being detained in a hospital, you also have the right to seek a “judicial inquiry” to see whether you are being held illegally (see “‘Judicial inquiry’: Going to the High Court” in this chapter).
+If you are being held “detained” in a hospital, you also have the right to seek a judicial inquiry to see whether you are being held illegally.

 Habeas Corpus Act 2001, s 6

-You also have a separate right to apply to a High Court Judge for what’s called a “writ of habeas corpus” – this is a long-established type of legal action you can use if you believe the police or other officials are holding you illegally (see “‘Judicial inquiry’: Going to the High Court” in this chapter).
+You also have a separate right to apply to a High Court judge for what’s called a “writ of habeas corpus”.
+This is a long-established type of legal action you can use if you believe the police or other officials are holding you illegally.

 Will I have to stay in hospital?